netgen/ezplatform-site-api/docs/reference/query_types/content_relations_forward_fields.rst

 Forward field Content relations Query Type
 ================================================================================

-This Query Type is used to build ....
+This Query Type is used to build fetch Content that is related to from relation type fields of the given Content.

 +-------------+----------------------------------------------------------------------------------------------+
 | Identifier  | ``SiteAPI:Content/Relations/ForwardFields``                                                  |